 Essentially, we needed to make some foundational changes to the Monero blockchain to support the Service Node architecture we’d envisioned, and integrating those changes into Monero would have been difficult, if not impossible, because Monero’s main values do not include developing ancillary privacy tools based on their network.
 Instead, we forked the Monero codebase — leaving it open-source, of course — and began making the changes and additions necessary to support the additional privacy services we wanted to provide, such as instant messaging.
 In keeping with the open-source ethos of collaboration and community spirit, we’ve contributed back to Monero in several ways, including adding IPv6 support and helping to fund Monero’s research lab.

 Session is a rare beast in the blockchain world: a tangible, functional product with a robust feature set, supported by extensive documentation, and backed by a certified non-profit foundation.
-The Loki blockchain gives Session its network of Service Nodes, and the Loki crypto gives the network its market-based Sybil resistance properties — solving a crucial problem that many other decentralised networks continue to struggle with.
-Session, the Loki blockchain network, and the Loki cryptocurrency are three crucial pieces of the online privacy puzzle, and they create a network that’s much more than the sum of its parts.
+The Oxen blockchain gives Session its network of Service Nodes, and the Oxen crypto gives the network its market-based Sybil resistance properties — solving a crucial problem that many other decentralised networks continue to struggle with.
+Session, the Oxen blockchain network, and the Oxen cryptocurrency are three crucial pieces of the online privacy puzzle, and they create a network that’s much more than the sum of its parts.

 Over and above all of that, though, Session marks another sort of milestone for blockchain-based tech: Session provides security and anonymity using the blockchain — without making the experience all about blockchain.